env0-labs/env0.terminal/docs/env0.terminal_REFERENCE.md

 # 🧼 REFERENCE.md — Canonical Project Source (C# Logic Engine, Milestone 1)

-> **Project Status: 2025-05-23**
+> **Project Status: 2025-05-25**
-> Milestone 1A & 1B: COMPLETE
+> All filesystem loading/conversion and SSH login logic are now robust, milestone-complete, and fully debugged.
-> All contract behaviors and critical edge cases are implemented and tested.
+> - All debug output is routed through DebugUtility with context tagging and toggleable visibility.
-> Hostile/psychotic edge-case tests that are out-of-scope are commented, justified, and do not block milestone status.
+> - SSH login phase now supports ‘abort’ to cancel credentials, and cyclic/self-SSH attempts are blocked.

 ---